Head's up, there might be affiliate links ahead!

 - 1/4 c egg white

-- Finely chop veggies and add to a bowl with the rest of the ingredients.
+- Finely chop onion and add to a bowl with the rest of the ingredients.
 Mix until it becomes a lumpy mash.

 - Lightly grease a pan on medium heat and separate the mash into 6 patties